Golf Practice That Will Not Waste Your Valuable Time

-Too much time on our hands.
-Tick, tick, ticking away.
+Wasting time is too easy because there's simply too much time on our hands.
+It's just tick, tick, ticking away.

-Time can’t be replenished.
-It shouldn’t be wasted.
-It MUST be well spent!
-No more so than in learning and practicing the golf game.
+Time can’t be replenished, so it shouldn’t be wasted.
+It MUST be well-spent!
+And time spent learning and practicing the golf game is time well-spent if done correctly.
 The golf season is oh-so-short after all.

-What’s the Dogma?
-And How is that walkaway accomplished?
+But what’s the Dogma?
+And how is that walk away accomplished?

-The Dogma: The more balls I hit the better I become.
+The Dogma: The more balls I hit, the more practice I've done, and all the better I become.

 Repetition is much like cramming for an exam.
-After taking the exam the remembered morphs into the forgotten.
-Thus, long term failure is the end result of that short term success.
-Same with golf practice.
-Hit range ball after ball, in short order, the same way and you achieve repeatable range swing and range success.
-While failing to improve your golf game.
+After taking the exam, the remembered morphs into the forgotten.
+Thus, long-term failure is the end result of that short-term success.
+It's the same with golf practice.
+Hit range ball after ball in short order the same way, and you achieve repeatable range swing and range success while failing to improve your golf game.

 Think of 2 similar but disparate processes:

-- Practicing to perform by adapting to the stresses of the golf course and competition.
-By building mental representations that re-create and stimulate the GAME of golf.
+- Practicing to perform - Adapting to the stresses of the golf course and competition by building mental representations that recreate and stimulate the game of golf.

-Number one is the “old dogma" we want to walk away from.
-It’s what the GLT team calls Blocked Practice.
-A process that’s inherently good for beginners developing skills like golf movement, posture and grip.
+Number one is the “old dogma" that we want to walk away from.
+It’s what the GLT team calls Blocked Practice - a process that’s inherently good for beginners developing skills like golf movement, posture, and grip.
 You repeat the same task over and over.
 But, as we explained above, that skill is neither retainable, transferable, nor robust.

-Number 2 is the GLT Golf roadway to improvement.
-Or in GLT terms, Interleaved Practice.
-A structured training/practice strategy that delivers deeper learning.
-Accomplished through our three basic fundamentals: Spacing, Variability, and Challenge.
+Number two is the GLT Golf roadway to improvement.
+Or, in GLT terms, Interleaved Practice - a structured training/practice strategy that delivers deeper learning through our three basic fundamentals: Spacing, Variability, and Challenge.

-Interleaved practice creates a cognitive and physical relationship with what is practiced.
+Interleaved Practice creates a cognitive and physical relationship with what is practiced.
 Golf game skills are retained.
-You learn to hit golf shots not repeat a golf swing.
-And the pot at the end of the rainbow is filled with the magic elixir: what is practiced transfers to the course.
+You learn to hit golf shots, not repeat a golf swing.
+And the pot at the end of the rainbow is filled with the magic elixir you've been pining after: what is practiced actually transfers to the course.